Scottish Singles and Albums Charts: History

 Archives on the Official Charts Company website go back to February 1994, when Millward Brown took over as chart compilers and the number of retailers sampled throughout the UK increased.
 After this relaunch, Scottish Television launched a show based around the official Scottish chart, called Chart Bite.
-Until 2000, the Scottish album chart included albums eligible only for the compilation album chart at a UK-wide level.

 How the UK and Scottish charts were compiled diverged several times from 1994.
 Whereas digital downloads were incorporated into the UK singles chart from April 2005 and albums from April 2006, the Scottish charts remained physical sales only until the week ending 10 October 2009 when digital sales were included.
 This brought how the two charts were compiled in line for almost five years until the week ending 6 July 2014, when streaming was included in the UK singles chart and later in the UK album chart for the week ending 1 March 2015.
 The Scottish charts remained compiled of digital and physical sales only until the week ending 20 November 2020, when the singles chart was discontinued and only physical sales are counted for the album chart.
-The final number one single was Always by Scottish band the Snuts.
+The final number one single was "Always" by Scottish band the Snuts.